 The 10 best family-friendly pubs around the Suffolk Heritage coast

-There is no doubt that the Suffolk coastal area is a great place for a family vacation with lots of fun things to do with kids but what about the food?
+There is no doubt that the Suffolk coastal area is a great place for a family vacation, and that Suffolk offers lots of fun things to do with kids but what about the food?
 If you are like us and sometimes choose a destination based on the dining options, then you’ll be pleased to know that Suffolk has some great offerings for a foodie family.

 We especially love the laid back setting of a Suffolk country pub with a beer garden for the kids to run around in, and having visited quite a few over the years, we decided to pull together a list of our favourite spots for some casual dining so that you’ll be sure of a great meal or two during your stay in Suffolk.